AlifNajwan/AlifNAjwan/README.md

 <h3 align="center">A.N.A.M | XDO </h3>

 ## 👨‍💻 About Me
-Hello, let me introduce myself, Alif Najwan Azhim M or known as A.N.A.M and now I am a student at Muhammadiyah University Semarang majoring in Informatics. and I have experience as a technician at.
-[FrostAlpha's Stronghold](https://discord.gg/R2HyPUasfr
+Hello, let me introduce myself, Alif Najwan Azhim M or known as A.N.A.M and now I am a student at Muhammadiyah University Semarang majoring in Informatics. and I have experience as a technician on [FrostAlpha's Stronghold](https://discord.gg/R2HyPUasfr
 )

 <p align="center">